redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 ## Useable tools help

-As described above, these following scripts are installed on redpesk OS when you installed the `recovery-tools-binding` package.
+As described above, these following scripts are installed on redpesk OS when you installed the `recovery-tools-binding-scripts` package.
 They are useful for recovery features interaction like enable the bootcount variable in the U-Boot bootloader.

 - check_board.sh